-In all scenarios (low, medium, and high), evaluated over the entire acreage of the GWMA, the largest nitrogen contributors are irrigated agriculture, CAFO lagoons, and then CAFO pens.
-These activities account for 86, 95, and 96% of the available nitrogen in low, medium, and high scenarios, respectively (Figure 13).
-However, the large contribution to available nitrogen from irrigated agriculture is largely due to the high acreage of irrigated agriculture, with about 99,000 acres of irrigated land in the GWMA.
-The nitrogen from different land uses was also evaluated on a per-acre basis (Table 32).
+In all scenarios (low, medium, and high), evaluated over the entire GWMA acreage, the largest nitrogen contributors are irrigated agriculture, CAFO lagoons, and then CAFO pens.
+These activities account for 80, 94, and 96% of the available nitrogen in low, medium, and high scenarios, respectively (Figure 11).
+However, the large contribution to available nitrogen from irrigated agriculture is largely due to the high acreage of irrigated agriculture, with about 99,000 acres of irrigated land in the GWMA (of which more than 85,000 acres was part of the mass balance).
+The nitrogen from different land uses was also evaluated on a per-acre basis (Table 33).
 In this analysis, the top contributor to estimated available nitrogen at all evaluation levels was CAFO lagoons.
-With per-acre nitrogen losses 1-2 orders of magnitude above any other contributor, in an area with large a number of lagoons, based on these calculations, the lagoons will supply the most nitrogen.
-Additional top contributors on a per-acre basis vary in the low, medium, and high scenarios.
-In the low rate scenario, the top 3 are CAFO lagoons, ROSS, and LOSS.
-In the medium and high rate scenarios, the top 3 are CAFO lagoons, CAFO pens, and ROSS.
+With per-acre nitrogen losses 1-2 orders of magnitude above any other contributor, in an area with large numbers of lagoons, based on these calculations, the lagoons will supply the most nitrogen.
+Additional top contributors on a per-acre basis varied in the low, medium, and high scenarios.
+In the low rate scenario, the top 3 were CAFO lagoons, ROSS, and LOSS.
+In the medium and high rate scenarios, the top 3 were CAFO lagoons, CAFO pens, and ROSS.
 This variability in per-acre available nitrogen estimates suggests that evaluating small geographic areas individually based on the activities present will be very important to identify management needs in different regions.
-An example of this approach was shown in Figure 12 and more work of this type could be conducted by the county.

-U • 0 0

-Source Area (acres) Low (Ib/acre-year) Medium (Ib/acre-year) High (Ib/acre-year)
+Source Area (acres) Scenario A (low) (lb/acre-year) Scenario B (medium) (lb/acre-year) Scenario C (high) (lb/acre-year)

-Irrigated Agriculture 96,186 11 60 181
+Irrigated d Agriculture 85,775 0-58 0-148 0-284

-Pens Pens 2,096 67 480 892
+CAFO Pens 67 480 892

-CAFU Lagoons 210 1,354 7,448 13,542
+CAFO Lagoons 210 1,354 7,448 13,542

 ROSS 398 223 403 662

-LOSS 3 195 209 225
+DCIM RCIM LOSS COSS Residential fertilizer 195 209 225

-RCIM COSS 30 163 173 183
+KCIIVI 163 173 183

-Residential Fertilizer 4,381 4.7 11.7 18.6
+4.7 11.7 18.6

-Small Scale Farms 2,096 4.3 10.7 17.1
+Small scale farms 2,096 4.3 10.7 17.1

-Atmosp heric Deposition 73,976 1.53 2.05 6.15
+Atmosp heric deposition 87,082 1.53 2.05 6.15